 - medication overuse headaches.
 Some people who use too many IMITREX injections may have worse headaches (medication overuse headache).
 If your headaches get worse, your healthcare provider may decide to stop your treatment with IMITREX.

-problem that can happen in people using IMITREX, especially if IMITREX is used
+serious problem that can happen in people using IMITREX, especially if IMITREX

 - mental changes such as seeing things that are not there (hallucinations), agitation, or coma

 - changes in blood pressure

 - trouble walking

 - hives (itchy bumps); swelling of your tongue, mouth or throat.